Cruz HR in Rays debut, Tampa Bay beats Cleveland 10th in row

-CLEVELAND (AP) — Nelson Cruz homered in his Tampa Bay debut and Joey Wendle hit a go-ahead single in a six-run ninth inning as the Rays beat the Cleveland Indians 10-5 Friday night.
+CLEVELAND (AP) — Nelson Cruz hit a solo homer in his Tampa Bay debut and Joey Wendle delivered the go-ahead single in a six-run ninth inning as the Rays beat the Cleveland Indians 10-5 Friday night.

-On a day the Indians announced they will change their name to the Guardians at the conclusion of the season, a new name for the Rays helped them beat Cleveland for the 10th straight time.
+On a day the Indians announced they will change their name to the Guardians at the conclusion of the season, a new name for Tampa Bay helped it beat Cleveland for the 10th straight time.

-Acquired a day earlier in a four-player trade with Minnesota, Cruz hit his 20th homer, walked and scored twice.
+Cruz, who was acquired in a four-player trade with Minnesota on Thursday, hit his 20th homer, walked and scored twice.
 The 41-year-old All-Star slugger is 46th on the career home run list with 437.

+“Nelson is a hot hitter — and he’s been a hot hitter for 15 years,” Rays manager Kevin Cash said.
+“He looks good in every uniform he’s worn, but I think he looks really good in a Rays uniform.”

 With the score tied at 4, Wendle singled home Randy Arozarena with no outs.
 Ji-Man Choi added a three-run homer off Nick Wittgren (2-3), who faced six batters and allowed five runs.

+“It just got away from us in a hurry,” Indians manager Terry Francona said.
+“It was a hit, a hit batsman, a base hit to left, and all of a sudden the floodgates opened and we couldn’t stop it.”

-José Ramírez hit a three-run homer and drove in four for the Indians.
+José Ramírez hit a three-run homer and drove in four for Cleveland, which has lost 14 of its last 20 games.
+Matt Wisler (3-3) worked two innings of relief for the victory.

-Ramírez tied the score 4-all in the seventh with a two-out, RBI triple off Wisler.
+Ramírez tied the score at 4-all in the seventh with a two-out, RBI triple off Wisler.
 The Indians had trailed 4-0 in the third following Cruz’s solo homer.

+“(Cruz) carries a presence when he enters the room, so we’re obviously very glad to have him,” Wendle said.

-Tampa Bay took a 3-0 lead in the second, scoring three runs on a blooper-reel worthy play that featured two errors by Ramírez, a All-Star third baseman.
+Tampa Bay took a 3-0 lead in the second, scoring three runs on a blooper-reel worthy play that featured two errors by Ramírez, an All-Star third baseman.

 Arozarena singled home Yandy Diaz and advanced Wander Franco to second, and all of them scored as Ramírez fumbled the throw back into the infield, then fired the ball past catcher Austin Hedges.

+“You’ve got to concentrate at all times on the bases,” Arozarena said.
+“All I was trying to do when I got the hit was concentrate.”

-Ramírez reduced Cleveland’s deficit to 4-3 in the bottom half on Ramírez’s 20th homer, off Josh Fleming.
+Ramírez reduced Cleveland’s deficit to 4-3 in the bottom half of the third with his 20th homer, off Josh Fleming.

 Indians starter Zach Plesac gave up four earned runs in 6 2/3 innings with three strikeouts.
 Cleveland rookie Daniel Johnson homered off Pete Fairbanks in the ninth.